evekhm/DRLS-GCP/README.md

 ## Prerequisites

 ### GitLab Container Registry Access
 Currently, this flow uses private Container Registry, so special access rights and Personal Access Token is needed to be setup for GitLab.
-You will need to have *read_registry* permissions for the https://gitlab.com/gcp-solutions/hcls/claims-modernization/epa Project and generated Personal Access Token with *read_registry* scope.
+You will need to have *read_registry* permissions for the [HCLS Project](https://gitlab.com/gcp-solutions/hcls/claims-modernization/epa) and generated Personal Access Token with *read_registry* scope.

 Check GitLab instructions [here](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#create-a-personal-access-token).